-- a indicating that the conversion should be performed but the conversion result is to be discarded; no parameters will be processed from ap, - the character h indicating that the argument is a pointer to short int (rather than int), - the character 1 indicating that the argument is a pointer to long int (rather than int, for integer type conversions), or a pointer to double (for floating point conversions).
+- a indicating that the conversion should be performed but the conversion result is to be discarded; no parameters will be processed from ap, - the character h indicating that the argument is a pointer to short int (rather than int), - the 2 characters hh indicating that the argument is a pointer to char (rather than int). - the character 1 indicating that the argument is a pointer to long int (rather than int, for integer type conversions), or a pointer to double (for floating point conversions),

 In addition, a maximal field width may be specified as a nonzero positive decimal integer, which will restrict the conversion to at most this many characters from the input stream.
-This field width is limited to at most 127 characters which is also the default value (except for the c conversion that defaults to 1).
+This field width is limited to at most 255 characters which is also the default value (except for the c conversion that defaults to 1).